parth-20-07/Motion-Planning-Online/README.md

 Click the [Link](/Docs/) to see the complete guide on how to setup the essential tools for the project.

+## Assignment 0: Setup Environment

+The aim of the [Assignment 0](/HW0%20-%20Turtles/) is to setup the environment and try a basic run through programming.
+Here we try to develop a rudimentary and random obstacle field, tryout turtle sim in python and initiate a *Victor Sierra* Search pattern to find lost objects.

 ## Assignment 1: Setup Environment

-The aim of the [Assignment 1](/HW0%20-%20Turtles/) is to setup the environement and try a basic run through programming.
-Here we try to develop a rudimentary and random obstacle field, tryout turtle sim in python and initiate a *Victor Sierra* Search pattern to find lost objects.
+The aim of the [Assignment 1](/HW1%20-%20Flatland/) is to implement Breadth First Search, Depth First Search and Dijkstra Search to find a path between Start Point and Goal Point.

 # Design Details